Just because you are camping, doesn’t mean you have to scrimp on food. Once you learn how to cook in a Dutch Oven, your camp meals can gourmet!

 Oven mitts may not be enough protection when you need to remove the lid of your Dutch Oven.
 A lid lifter will make things easier without getting yourself burned.
-The drain pan is a terrific place to heat your coals and position your Dutch Oven in a small, contained spot.
+The drain pan is a terrific place to heat your coals and position your pot in a small, contained spot.

 There are many theories and charts out there in determining the heat generated from coals.
-When you are using the Dutch Oven like a stove top, you can control the heat by adding and removing coals from underneath your pot, just as you would turn the dial on your stove at home.
+When you are using the Dutch oven like a stove top, you can control the heat by adding and removing coals from underneath the pot, just as you would turn the dial on your stove at home.

 But with baking, as in a real kitchen, there are more exact measurements and quantities in determining the heat you need.
 I have a couple of charts and Dutch Oven cookbooks that give me charcoal briquette quantities and I usually take them with me when I go camping.

 I found this method from Scouting Magazine.
-Let’s say you are using a 12-inch Dutch Oven.
+Let’s say you are using the 12-inch pot.
 You take the diameter of your Dutch Oven (12-inches) and subtract three (so, 12-3=9).
 This is the number of coals you need for underneath the oven, 9 coals.